 Social events co-ordinator

-Sara has been with BWR since it started in 2015 and her main role is co-ordinating the monthly social group.
-She is also involved in other things such as the BWR induction training for volunteers and she works as a befriender with more than one family.
+Sara has been with BWR since it started in 2015 and her main role has been co-ordinating the social groups.
+She is also involved in volunteer training and has provided befriending and resettlement support.

 • Alice Herve